Marcoby-Dev-Ops/Nexus/server/docs/POSTGRESQL_INTEGRATION_GUIDE.md

 The system automatically detects which database to use:

 1. **PostgreSQL Priority**: If `DATABASE_URL` contains localhost, vector_db, or postgresql://
+2. **Supabase Fallback**: If Supabase environment variables are configured
-2. **Default**: Falls back to PostgreSQL with default local settings
+3. **Default**: Falls back to PostgreSQL with default local settings

 ## Usage Examples